jimmi-aylesworth/Security-Validation/Ransomware Testing/code_encoder/README.md

 # XOR Command Harness — Maintainer Guide

-> Handoff documentation for the single-file Rust utility that XOR-obfuscates a
+> Documentation for the single-file Rust utility that XOR-obfuscates a
 > command string, decodes it at runtime, and executes it via `cmd`.
-> Written for whoever inherits this after the original author.

 ---